BetterBusTime/app/README.md

 ## Technologies Used

-The client side application is written in React and communicates with the [MTA OneBusAway API](https://bustime.mta.info/wiki/Developers/OneBusAwayRESTfulAPI) to discover bus routes and bus stops, and the [MTA SIRI API](https://bustime.mta.info/wiki/Developers/SIRIIntro) for real time schedule information.
-The backend API is written in Django, talking to a PostgreSQL database.
+~~The client side application is written in React and communicates with the [MTA OneBusAway API](https://bustime.mta.info/wiki/Developers/OneBusAwayRESTfulAPI) to discover bus routes and bus stops, and the [MTA SIRI API](https://bustime.mta.info/wiki/Developers/SIRIIntro) for real time schedule information.
+The backend API is written in Django, talking to a PostgreSQL database.~~

+The [MTA OneBusAway API](https://bustime.mta.info/wiki/Developers/OneBusAwayRESTfulAPI) does not provide an `Access-Control-Allow-Origin` header, meaning requests from the browser are blocked due to standard CORS policy.
+To get around this, the backend acts as a proxy server to sidestep the CORS issue.
+The backend is now written in Express, and handles the 3rd party API interactions.
+The front end is still written in React.

 ## User stories